luispintoc/Disaster-Tweets/README.md

 ## Overview
 Predict whether or not a tweet is about a real disaster.
 The dataset is taken from the [Natural Language Processing with Disaster Tweets](https://www.kaggle.com/c/nlp-getting-started/overview) Kaggle competition.
 The best model ranks #134 out of 1350 teams in the leaderboard (Top 10%) as of **Jan 09, 2021**.
-Best model is a stacking of:
+Best model is an ensemble of:
-- Modified base BERT
+- Modified BERT base
-- LSTM with GloVe embeddings
+- Bi-LSTM with GloVe embeddings
 - Naive Bayes classifier with Tf-idf features
-- Stacking classifier is a Ridge (L2) regression model with a high regularization coefficient
+- Ensemble is a Ridge (L2) regression model with a high regularization coefficient

 Final leaderboard F1 score: **0.84094**